 WordPress sites are slow because of plugin bloat (20–30 plugins), cheap hosting (800ms+ TTFB), missing caching, and unoptimized images.
 Quick wins: 1) Move to managed WordPress hosting (Kinsta, WP Engine, Cloudways) for 150–300ms TTFB.
-2) Audit plugins — deactivate one at a time and measure; remove/replace the heaviest.
+2) Audit plugins: deactivate one at a time and measure; remove/replace the heaviest.
 3) Configure a caching stack: page cache + Redis object cache + CDN.
 4) Optimize the database: clean revisions, transients, autoloaded options.
 5) Convert images to WebP, add responsive srcset, preload the LCP image.
 6) Inline critical CSS and defer non-essential JavaScript.
 7) Limit to 2 custom fonts with font-display: swap.
-8) Monitor with CrUX field data, not just Lighthouse lab scores.
+8) Monitor with CrUX field data, Lighthouse lab scores.
 These steps can take most sites from 30 to 80+ Lighthouse score.

 Key Takeaways

-- ✓Plugin bloat is the #1 WordPress speed killer — the average site has 20–30 active plugins, each adding PHP processing, database queries, and JavaScript.
+- ✓Plugin bloat is the #1 WordPress speed killer.
+The average site has 20–30 active plugins, each adding PHP processing, database queries, and JavaScript.

-- ✓Hosting quality determines your TTFB floor — shared hosting averages 800ms+, managed hosting averages 150–300ms.
+- ✓Hosting quality determines your TTFB floor: shared hosting averages 800ms+, managed hosting averages 150–300ms.
 No plugin can fix slow hosting.

-- ✓Server-side caching (page cache + OPcache + Redis) provides the single biggest speed improvement — from 200–500ms server time to <10ms.
+- ✓Server-side caching (page cache + OPcache + Redis) provides the single biggest speed improvement, from 200–500ms server time to <10ms.

 - ✓Database optimization removes years of accumulated overhead: revisions, transients, autoloaded options, and orphaned metadata.